Davedcodes/Kelechi-Quiz-Intro-to-python-for-ML/README.md

-# Kelechi-Quiz-Intro-to-python-for-ML
+HAMOYE QUIZ
-The code for the Stage A hamoye quiz
+These are codes for the hamoye quizzes